 On 5 February 2003, options over 185,000 new Ordinary Shares were granted to each of J J P Kissane and J J Diver.
-These options were granted pursuant to the Company's Enterprise Management Incentive Share Option Scheme, which was approved by shareholders on 22 January 2003.
+These options were granted pursuant to the Company's Enterprise Management Incentive Share Option Scheme (the "EMI Scheme"), which was approved by shareholders on 22 January 2003.
 The options are exercisable at a price of 54 pence per share, normally no earlier than three years and not later than ten years from the date of grant, subject to the achievement of a predetermined profit related performance target, which has been achieved.
-During the year JJP Kissane and JJ Diver each respectively exercised options over 185,000 Ordinary Shares.
-The share price on the day of exercise was 125.0 pence
+During the year ended 31 August 2013, J J P Kissane and J J Diver each respectively exercised options over 185,000 Ordinary Shares.
+The share price on the day of exercise was 125.0 pence.